 RioBotz and SOLIDWORKS

-Despite all the fun of competitions, creating robots is engineering in its purest form: calculations,graphics drawings, simulations and analysis are all activities the team must cover, which has been using SOLIDWORKS solutions since 2004.
+Despite all the fun of competitions, creating robots is engineering in its purest form: calculations, graphics drawings, simulations and analysis are all activities the team be proficient in.
+RioBotz has been using SOLIDWORKS solutions since 2004 to do this.

 There are those who criticize the destructive character of the battles, but this is not the objective.
 The focus of the robots is on their construction rather than their destruction.
-Behind the few minutes of battle is a whole year of development, research, mechanics, power electronics, administration and marketing, all while enabling the team to collaborate while in training at the university.
+Behind the few minutes of battle is a whole year of development, research, mechanics, power electronics, administration, and marketing, all while the team collaborates while in training at the university.
 If the robot can withstand the harsh competitive environment, it is certainly prepared to face the challenges of industrial applications.

-The knowledge generated through competitions provided the development of robots for defusing bombs in the oil industry, performing in radioactive environments, and even for assistive equipment, such as electric wheelchairs and omni-directional walking sticks.
+The knowledge generated through competitions provided the development of robots for defusing bombs, performing in radioactive environments, and even for assistive equipment, such as electric wheelchairs and omni-directional walking sticks.

 Even with an extensive collection of medals and trophies, RioBotz doesn’t rest.
 The team is always updating and evolving with each new competition.
-In addition to combat, the robot also competes with line followers,humanoid robots and even with autonomous and sumo robots controlled by artificial intelligence.
-No wonder its slogan is Thinking ahead!
+In addition to combat, the robot also competes with line followers, humanoid robots and even with autonomous and sumo robots controlled by artificial intelligence.
+No wonder their slogan is Thinking ahead!

 Check out Minotaur’s incredible performance against Blacksmith in the 2016 Battlebots season.
 Did you notice the energetic pilot?
 We will talk about him in the next episode!

-The challenges facing the RioBotz engineering team are easily transposed using SOLIDWORKS solutions.
+The challenges facing the RioBotz engineering team are easily dealt with using SOLIDWORKS solutions.
 From the mechanical design, through to the manufacturing drawings and the analysis of finite elements, everything is intensely planned and simulated in order to reach perfection.
-Both SOLIDWORKS and the local reseller, MechWorks, became sponsors.
+Both SOLIDWORKS and the local reseller, MechWorks, became RioBotz sponsors.

 FEA Analysis of a combat robot drum using SOLIDWORKS Simulation